- Courses are offered at all levels in Spanish, French and Italian.

 - Students who plan to take either Spanish, French, or Italian and who have any previous experience in the language (junior high school or high school study, study abroad, experience speaking the language with family, etc.) within the past five years

 For all other students, deadline for completion of placement exam:

 Who does NOT need to take a placement exam?

-- Students taking Japanese, Arabic, Chinese, and Latin; these courses are offered primarily at the beginning level and designed for students without background in the language
+- Students taking Japanese, Arabic, Chinese, and Latin; these courses are offered at the beginning level and designed for students without background in the language

 - Students who would like to take Spanish, French, or Italian and who have no prior study or experience in the language (no formal study, study abroad where these languages are spoken, experience speaking the language with their families within the past five years); these students may register for first-semester courses